 What is it to work on authoritarianism or the need to take account of it and characterize it and its impacts in association with stuff understood to be religion?

 This session, in two parts, will focus on the U.S. and initiate a conversation about how we conceptualize, study, and talk to the public about white Christian Nationalism, the relationships and overlaps across religious fundamentalisms, ethnonationalist authoritarianism and mainstream beliefs as activity and permission structures and the impacts on identity, gender, rights, sexual orientation, race and immigration.

-Part Two: Will consist of a working session on how we address these issues in the classroom, in media, and in your research even if it is not the direct focus of your work.
+Part Two: A working session on how we address these issues in the classroom, in media, and in research even when it is not the direct focus of your work.